BBBBrain/BrainSN/README.md

 python inference.py
 ```
 ###### Edit inference.py  to adjust hyperparameters, pretrained model and dataset paths.
+### Downstream tasks tests
+In the downstream folder, there are training and testing codes for different downstream tasks.
+Please select according to different needs and modify the model and data file paths in the code according to the specific task.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.